 Todd Wright (Storycoach)

 Todd has many impressive degrees in writing from very good schools, so we elected him to storycoach.
 He teaches writing at UTSA.
 His fiction can be found in the San Antonio Current, Booth Journal, and The Raleigh Review.
-Todd spends as much time as possible at home with his wife Rachel, his daughter Ruby and his pug Doobie.
+Todd spends as much time as possible at home with his wife Rachel, his daughter Ruby, son Jack and his pug Doobie.